Make will just for you, whether or not you’re in a relationship

-From as little as £125 +VAT (£150 including VAT) a Will provides peace of mind of knowing the children will be protected and cared for after you pass away.
-Call us on 01618558360 or contact us online and we will help you.
+From as little as £150 (including VAT) a will provides peace of mind of knowing the children will be protected and cared for after you pass away.

 When we have provided you with a written quote for the agreed work, that price will not change.
 As part of the Co-op Group, our values of openness, honesty, social responsibility and caring for others are core to the service we provide.

 If you have children under 18 years old

 Making a will allows you to name people you and your children trust to look after their well-being if you die.
 Once these wishes are stated clearly in your will, you can be sure your children will be properly protected.

 Co-op Legal Services can help you every step of the way to write a will that will name both guardians and trustees for your children.
 Our will writers make the will writing process as quick and straightforward as possible, and ensure that all the legal aspects of your wishes are properly covered.

 Choosing a legal guardian for your children